Basic Tips for Hiking in the Snow for Not-So-Basic-Babes

 Know How to Read a Map

 You know how they say that women don’t have a sense of direction?
 Although I partly agree, it’s certainly something we can learn.
 A quick confession.
 About a year ago, I had no clue how to navigate.
-Squirrel would stop on the trail and ask me to point north, I was lucky if I even pointed east!
+My partner, Squirrel would stop on the trail and ask me to point north, I was lucky if I even pointed east!
 Understanding how to observe your surroundings and orient yourself both using a good old paper map/compass and GPS will take you further.

 Trails in winter often aren’t trails at all.
 There comes a point where you will be surrounded by haphazard footprints in the snow.
 How do you know where to go?
 Which way did you come from?
 Which way is right?
 Arm yourself with some compass knowledge.
 Nothing is more satisfying than correcting a dude on the correct route while out on the trail!